We use cookies to personalize and improve your browsing experience.

 6. Practice Self-Care and Manage Your Stress

 Avoid burnout and fatigue the days leading up to your ACT test.
-Stick with your consistent study schedule and practice and do the things that alleviate your stress.
+Stick with your consistent study schedule, continue taking ACT practice tests, and do the things that help alleviate your stress.
 This could mean something different for everyone.
 But no matter what you do to practice self-care, make sure to sleep well, eat well, and remember that you’ve properly dedicated time to preparing for the ACT.

 Test Date Regular Registration Deadline Late Registration Deadline